 In Phase III, the criteria for continued funding and exiting or transition will be unique to each MTI but should include projected CE.
 These criteria will be defined in the MT Plan so that all stakeholders can provide review and feedback before an MTI is funded for larger scale implementation.
-In addition to the MTI-specific criteria, the general MTI criteria will require continuous monitoring to ensure that market changes and technology advancements have not made the MTI obsolete and that the forecasted savings still supports long-term cost-effectiveness.
+In addition to the MTI-specific criteria, the general MTI criteria will require continuous monitoring to ensure that market changes and technology advancements have not made the MTI obsolete and that the forecasted savings still supports long-term CE.

 There are several paths for exiting or transitioning out of an MTI; the particular path depends on the MTI approach that will be laid out in the MT Plan.
 For example, an MTI may target transitioning to a C&S, transitioning to a deemed approach, or exiting due to market saturation and mass market adoption.

-These criteria will not address regulatory decision points, including when advice letters should be filed, and at what Tier.
+These criteria will not address regulatory decision points, including when Advice Letters should be filed, and at what Tier.